-Resume & LinkedIn Optimisation for Software Developers
+Profile Engineering & LinkedIn Optimisation for Software Developers

-Most developer resumes never make it to a human.
+Most developer profiles never make it to a human.
 They are filtered by Applicant Tracking Systems (ATS) before a recruiter ever sees them.
 And most LinkedIn profiles are invisible to the algorithms that surface candidates to hiring managers.

-Part 1: ATS-Friendly Resume Formatting
+Part 1: ATS-Friendly Profile Formatting

 Why Your Formatting Is Hurting You